Byzantine–Seljuk wars: Turkic conquests: 1071–1096

-News of the great tribulation and persecutions of the eastern Christians reached European Christians in the west in the few years after the battle of manzikert.
-A frankish eyewitness says: "Far and wide they [Muslim Turks] ravaged cities and castles together with their settlements.
-Churches were razed down to the ground.
-Of the clergyman and monks whom they captured, some were slaughtered while others were with ubspeakable wickedness given up, priests and all, to their dire dominion and nuns—alas for the sorrow of it!—were subjected to their lusts."
-The situation became so bad that the Byzantines were forced to call for help from the Western Europeans.
-In a letter to count Robert of Flanders, Byzantine emperor Alexios I Komnenos writes:

-Byzantium Survives: 1096–1118
+Byzantium survives: 1096–1118

 The first Crusaders arrived in 1096 following Alexius' appeal to the West.
 The agreement between the Byzantines and the Crusaders was that any Byzantine cities re-captured from the Turks would be handed over to the Empire.

 This was beneficial for the Crusaders as it meant that they did not have to garrison captured towns and lose troop strength whilst maintaining their supply lines.
 The Byzantines, in return, would supply the Crusaders with food in a hostile territory and Alexius' troops would act as a reserve to reinforce them in any dangerous situations.
 The Crusaders first set about attacking Nicaea on 6 May 1097.
 Kilij Arslan I was unable to assist the Turks there due to the immense size of the Crusader armies; another small defeat on 16 May convinced Kilij Arslan to withdraw and abandon the city, which surrendered to the Byzantines on 19 June.
 After this, a decisive victory at Dorylaeum gave the Crusaders an Asia Minor that was open to attack: Sozopolis, Philomelium, Iconium, Antioch in Pisidia, Heraclea and Caesarea all fell to the Crusaders and they reached as far as Cilicia where they allied with Cilician Armenia.

 Unfortunately for Alexius Comnenus, the Byzantines were unable to fully capitalize on these conquests with Caesarea returning to the Seljuks as a part of the Sultanate of Rum along with several other cities such as Iconium, the future capital of the Seljuk Turks.
 However, in a campaign in 1097 John Doukas, the megas doux (Alexios' brother-in-law), led both land and sea forces which re-established firm Byzantine control of the Aegean coastline and many inland districts of western Anatolia, taking the cities of Smyrna, Ephesus, Sardis, Philadelphia, Laodicea and Choma from the demoralised Turks.